-For the period ended December 31, 2016 and for the period ended December 31, 2015 the Company performed an annual impairment analysis and no impairment losses have been identified.
+For the year ended December 31, 2017 and for the year ended December 31, 2016 the Company performed an annual impairment analysis and no impairment losses have been identified.

 M. Revenue Recognition

 Revenues from the sale of products are recognized when all the following criteria have been met: a persuasive evidence of an arrangement exists, delivery has occurred, the price is fixed or determinable, collection of resulting receivables is probable and there are no remaining significant obligations.